Mickleover: History

 The earliest recorded mention of Mickleover (and its close neighbour, Littleover) comes in 1011, when an early charter has King Aethelred granting Morcar, a high-ranking Mercian Thegn, land along the Trent and in Eastern Derbyshire, including land in the Mickleover and Littleover areas, consolidating estates he had inherited in North-East Derbyshire from his kinsman through marriage, Wulfric Spot, who founded Burton Abbey on the Staffs-Derbys border.

 Mickleover appears in Domesday Book when it was still owned by the abbey.
 At the time of the Domesday Survey, 1086, Mickleover was known as Magna (the Old English version of this is Micel) Oufra.
 Magna, in early Latin means Great; oufra coming from Anglo Saxon ofer, flat-topped ridge.
 The oldest parts of the village now are located along Uttoxeter Road (B5020).
 In 1961 the civil parish had a population of 9709.
 On 1 April 1968 the parish was abolished and merged with Derby, Burnaston, Findern and Radbourne and was transferred to the County Borough of Derby from Repton Rural District.
 The resident population of Mickleover ward in 2003 was 13,528.
 The current population is estimated to be in excess of 18,000.
 Mickleover also has a mention in the earliest beginnings of the industrial revolution.
 The first industrial scale textile factory, a silk mill, was built in 1717 by John Lombe in Derby.
 Lombe had gained his experience processing silk in the smaller factory built and run by Thomas Cotchett of Mickleover.
 Cotchett's factory was perhaps the first germ of industrial manufacture.
 Cotchett was born in Mickleover the son of Robert Cotchett, an officer in Cromwell's army during the English civil war.
 Thomas Cotchett lived in Orchard Street in Mickleover in what is now known as "The Old Hall" which was built by Robert Cotchett between 1640 and 1650.
 The house represents a fine example of a timber-frame building and is one of a few still remaining in the area and is the oldest house in Mickleover.

 Geography

-Mickleover is directly south of the city of Derby and has seen multiple developments take place over the decades changing the town from a historic village to a suburb.
+Mickleover is directly west of the city of Derby and has seen multiple developments take place over the decades changing the town from a historic village to a suburb.
 Construction of the £5.2m Mickleover bypass (A516/A38) began in April 1972 and it was opened on 19 February 1975.
 Mickleover also benefits from its close connections to the cities of Derby, Nottingham, Lichfield, Stoke-on-Trent, Birmingham, Manchester and Sheffield among other towns and cities.
 Mickleover also sits directly close to the Staffordshire border near the town of Burton upon Trent.